 Helene "Elle" Harvey - Teacher, Founder, Director

-Welcome to A new Leaf as we embark on our 12th year of growth to serve children and their families.
-It has been an amazing journey, and it is with great passion that I maintain my involvement as both the director and teacher.
-It all began when I was working on my third degree in biology, and developing science inquiry at the K-12 levels working with teachers in their classrooms.
+Welcome to A new Leaf!
+This journey began when I was working on my third degree in biology at the University of Arizona and developing science inquiry at the K-12 levels working with teachers in their classrooms.
 I loved my work, yet I could not find a good school experience for my 2 year old son.
-It was such a relief when we moved to Austin and we discovered the All Austin Cooperative Nursery School.
+It was such a relief when we moved to Austin Texas and we discovered the All Austin Cooperative Nursery School.
 I fell in love with the Reggio way of teaching.
 Not only Cato thrived, but I found out how much I loved working with younger students.
 The rest is history.
-Each opportunity that we have to train with the Italians, and American Reggio inspired educators, we bound in companionship with others who feel strongly about providing children with opportunities to develop hundreds of languages of expression and be the protagonists of their learning journey.
+Each opportunity that we have to train with the Italians and American Reggio inspired educators makes us want more.
+We bound in companionship with others who feel strongly about providing children with opportunities to develop hundreds of languages of expression and be the protagonists of their learning journey.
 I also advocate and support the Project Approach at MNPS where I worked on several PTO boards and represented schools as Parent Advisory Council Representative for the Hillwood cluster.

 Misha Davydov - Teacher

 After spending two years teaching kindergarten and elementary school in Japan, Misha moved to Nashville and joined A New Leaf.
 His work with the Musoan Nature Partnership cultivated in him a love of fishing, farming, building, exploring, and cooking gourmet meals in the great outdoors.
 He inspires wonder and appreciation for nature in his students.
 Misha believes that for true learning to occur, instructors and students must both learn and teach together, so the Reggio approach is a great fit for him.
-Each and every day is filled with new learning opportunities for him and his students.
+He also firmly believes that nature isn’t a museum of dead things; the Great Outdoors provide the ideal context to engage all of the senses, especially touch, smell and taste.
 In his spare time, Misha loves to cook, build toys, translate literature and poetry, and beatbox.
-He studies child psychology and history in his spare time and plans to begin a M.Ed. in Early Childhood Education.
-Misha speaks English, Russian, and Japanese.
+He is currently doing an M.Ed. with a dual specialization in Early Childhood Ed and Environmental Education.
+He has a curious, strong-willed two-year-old daughter named Yvie.
+Misha speaks English, Russian, and Japanese and loves to tell matching cultural tales.

 Maria TeSelle - Teacher

-Maria is one of the newest members of our A New Leaf crew.
-She comes to us with an M.Ed in Early childhood Education and twelve years’ experience in a traditional NAEYC accredited preschool.
+Maria has an M.Ed in Early Childhood Education and fifteen years’ experience teaching preschool.
 Maria combines her knowledge of young children and how they learn with a lifelong love for the natural world.
-She is thrilled to be here in collaboration with the teachers at a New Leaf.
-She is committed to developing her skills in teaching in the Reggio way and bringing all students at New Leaf in closer communion with the world around them.
+She values A New Leaf’s collaborative environment and using the Reggio way to bring all students at A New Leaf in closer communion with the world around them.

 Kathryn moved from Chattanooga to the Nashville area this summer with her husband and four children.
 She is just getting started at A New Leaf, but she worked as an Atelierista at another wonderful Reggio-inspired preschool where she enjoyed the opportunity to practice her ideal version of art education.
 Allowing children to direct the inquiry and construct their own knowledge and truly collaborating, reflecting, and learning alongside the other teachers and the children are some of her favorite aspects of the Reggio way of teaching.
 Kathryn Lewis received her BA in Art from Millsaps College where she studied black and white photography and French.
 While pursuing her MA in Art Education from the University of Alabama, she focused on ceramic and steel sculpture.
 She also earned a PhD in Art Education from the Pennsylvania State University where she researched museum education and its impact on the classroom.